Online Fair Allocation of Perishable Resources: Preliminaries

 \paragraph{Perishing model.} Each unit of resource $b \in \mathcal{B}$ is associated with a perishing time $T_b \in \mathbb{N}^+$ drawn from a {known} distribution.
 Items' perishing times are independent of one another and of the arrival process, and perishing occurs at the {end} of each round, after items have been allocated to individuals.
 For $t \in [T]$, we let $P_t = \sum_{b\in\mathcal{B}}\mathds{1}\left\{T_b = t\right\}$ denote the number of units of resource perishing in period $t$.

 The decision-maker has access to a {\em predicted ordering} according to which items perish; we will often refer to this ordering as the {\it allocation schedule}.
-We use $\sigma: \mathcal{B} \rightarrow [B]$ to denote this ordering, i.e., $\sigma(b)$ is {rank} of $b$ in this ordering.
-For $b \in [B]$, $\sigma^{-1}(b)$ is used to denote the {\it identity} of the $b$th ranked item in $\sigma$, with $\sigma^{-1}(1)$ being the item that comes first in the allocation schedule. {While our results allow $\sigma$ to be arbitrary, in \cref{sec:experiments} we investigate natural choices of $\sigma$, such as increasing order of $\Exp{T_b}$.}
+For example, the decision-maker may order items in increasing order of their expected perishing times, or according to a lower confidence bound on their perishing times.
+As alluded to in the introduction, within the context of food bank operations, the decision-maker may have access to ``best-by'' dates specified on food packaging and choose to allocate items with earlier ``best-by'' dates first.
+We use $\sigma: \mathcal{B} \rightarrow [B]$ to denote this ordering, i.e., $\sigma(b)$ is the {rank} of $b$ in this ordering.
+For $b \in [B]$, $\sigma^{-1}(b)$ is used to denote the {\it identity} of the $b$th ranked item in $\sigma$, with $\sigma^{-1}(1)$ being the item that comes first in the allocation schedule.